WRWPhillips/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+  It solves the problems inherent in prop drilling on large applications, such as lack of readability when tracking props through nested components and performance issues due to application wide re-renders whenever state is updated for any component.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  Actions are calls to the reducer that dispatch functions that change state in order to affect state dynamically.
+They are ways of dispatchin different operations to the reducer.
+  Reducers are state managers that regulate the way state is changed whenever their switch is called by an action being dispatched.
+They also establish initialState for the store.
+Basically your door into the state store of a redux application.
+  The store is a place where state is kept in an immutable form, which is advantageous because it prevents constant rerenders from changes to state and promotes separation of concerns.
 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+  Redux thunk is a middleware that allows for asynchronous actions in React.
+It changes our action-creators by making a step between dispatch and the action call to the reducer within which asynchronous operations such as API calls can be done.
+This is advantageous both for separation of concerns and because it allows multiple actions to be dispatched over the course of the asynchronous operation.
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  I like redux more because although it takes more work to set up it allows you to really understand the system architecture and it feels very clean.
+Separation of concerns is very clear and you get the sense that every part of the picture is doing exactly what it needs to and nothing more.
+Lots of fun.